kunalprompt/nodePractices/README.md

 4. Objects

-  4.1 Defining Objects in Javascript
+  4.1 Variables and objects

-  4.2 new keyword in Javascript
+  4.2 Magical new keyword in Javascript

 5. Object Oriented programming